Ryan Sieg: Xfinity Series

 In February 2014, RSS Racing announced that Sieg would run the full Truck Series season and at least the first five Nationwide Series races in 2014.
-He finished in the 9th spot in the season-opening DRIVE4COPD 300 at Daytona International Speedway, his first top 10 in the Nationwide Series.
+He finished in the ninth spot in the season-opening DRIVE4COPD 300 at Daytona International Speedway, his first top-ten in the Nationwide Series.
 After Fontana, it was announced that Sieg would focus his efforts on the Nationwide Series for the remainder of the season, running for Rookie of the Year.
 Sieg then earned fame himself at the July race at Daytona when he drafted Kasey Kahne past teammate Regan Smith to his first Nationwide victory since 2007.
-In doing so, he also scored his first career top 5 finish with a 3rd-place finish, enough to put him in the first of four races in the 2014 Nationwide Dash 4 Cash event the next week at New Hampshire.
-Sieg was rather impressive in 2014, having some other solid runs to go along with the two top 10s to finish the season 16th in points.
+In doing so, he also scored his first career top-five finish with a third place finish, enough to put him in the first of four races in the 2014 Nationwide Dash 4 Cash event the next week at New Hampshire.
+Sieg was rather impressive in 2014, having some other solid runs to go along with the two top-tens to finish the season sixteenth in points.

 In 2015, Sieg returned to the Xfinity Series with a new sponsor Uncle Bob's Self Storage at the season opener at Daytona.
 He finished 38th after being involved in the first big one.
-Sieg had a consistent season with finishing many races under 20th, including an 8th-place finish at Kansas, finishing 11th in points.
+Sieg had a consistent season with finishing many races under twentieth, including an 8th-place finish at Kansas, finishing 11th in points.
 Sieg lost the sponsorship from Uncle Bob's for 2016 but a number of sponsors filled the void.
 Some highlights of the season included almost qualifying for the Dash 4 Cash at Dover International Speedway, running in the top five at Daytona International Speedway, and qualifying for the inaugural Xfinity Series Chase before being knocked out after the first round.

 In June 2017, Sieg recorded his best career Xfinity finish of second at Iowa Speedway.
 Later in the season, Sieg's Xfinity throwback car for Darlington Raceway honored Ryan's brother Shane Sieg, who had died two weekends prior.

 On January 24, 2018, Sieg announced another full season with RSS Racing.
 After a sixth-place run at Talladega Superspeedway in the spring, Sieg qualified for the Xfinity Series Dash 4 Cash at Dover International Speedway after Spencer Gallagher's eligibility was stripped.
 A pit road penalty during the race prevented Sieg from making it any farther in the D4C.
 Sieg's efforts received a boost in 2018 with the addition of two start and park cars that RSS Racing also fielded to help fund Sieg's efforts in the No. 39.